dotnet/runtime/docs/design/features/native-hosting.md

 Calling this function will load the specified assembly in the default load context.
 It uses `AssemblyDependencyResolver` to register additional dependency resolution for the load context.
 * `assembly_path` - Path to the assembly to load - requirements match the `assemblyPath` parameter of [AssemblyLoadContext.LoadFromAssemblyPath](https://learn.microsoft.com/dotnet/api/system.runtime.loader.assemblyloadcontext.loadfromassemblypath).
 This path will also be used for dependency resolution via any `.deps.json` corresponding to the assembly.
-* `load_context` - the load context that be used to load the assembly.
+* `load_context` - the load context that will be used to load the assembly.
 For .NET 8 this parameter must be `NULL` and the API will only load the assembly in the default load context.
 * `reserved` - parameter reserved for future extensibility, currently unused and must be `NULL`.

 The runtime delegate type `hdt_load_assembly_bytes` allows loading a managed assembly from a byte array.
 Calling `hostfxr_get_runtime_delegate(handle, hdt_load_assembly_bytes, &helper)` returns a function pointer to the runtime helper with this signature: